Soldeu Ski Holidays

 Soldeu is an authentic, small and friendly ski town nestled in amongst the breath-taking Grandvalira ski area. which encompasses 210km of skiable terrain.

 The views are dramatic and endless in this part of Andorra.
 The town itself boasts a variety of restaurants and bars from family friendly establishments to late night party venues.
-There is a wonderful spa located in the centre of the village offering the ultimate relaxation experience.
+When you need to relax on your Soldeu ski holidays there is a wonderful spa located in the centre of the village offering the ultimate relaxation experience.
 The ski school is superb with British instructors meaning you can learn in your own language which is ideal for beginners.
 There is also plenty for expert skiers with 25 black runs on offer across the ski area.

 SKIING IN SOLDEU